ITU-BDSA2024-GROUP8/Chirp/docs/report.md

 ## Architecture of deployed application

 When a user wants to interact with our application, they can do so in two different ways.
-Being that the user can choose to either run it locally or globally.
+Being that the user can choose to either run it locally or remotely.

 Local Architecture:
 The client accesses the web application, which is hosted locally and directly